 The Battery Park is open year-round from sunrise to sunset and is the perfect setting for a morning jog or evening concert.
 In addition to lush, open green spaces, the park is equipped with a children’s playground, walking paths, and war monuments.
 In case you want something to do in Burlington, Vermont, during the winter, Battery Park has a public ice skating rink.

-See Related: Fun & Best Things To Do In Woodstock, Vermont
+See Related: Things to Do in Woodstock, Vermont

 17. Burlington Farmers Market

 Address: 345 Pine Street, Burlington, VT 05401